 Performance Standards Supporting Data, Evide and Information ence In Place In Process Not in Place Does Not Exist Comments & Documents 1.
-School has made demonstrable % of subgroup of SWDs achieving proficient or YR: X 2008: Not Applicable - no students above 2 nd grade improvements in the advanced on SAT-9 and 2 X 2009: Not Applicable - no students above 2 nd grade academic performance DCCAS exams for the 3 X 2010: Not Applicable - no students above 2 nd grade of students with X 2011: 8 SWD disabilities (SWDs) 5 X 2012: 13 SWD Reading: 31.00% P & A State Reading: 22.00% P & A Math: 31.00% P & A State Math: 25.00% P & A Achievement gap by percentage between YR: 1 2008: Not Applicable - no students above 2 nd grade SWDs and whole school 2 X 2009: Not Applicable - no students above 2 nd grade population on SAT-9 3 X 2010: Not Applicable - no students above 2 nd grade and DCCAS exams for 4 X 2011: 8 SWD the operation years listed: 5 X 2012: 13 SWD Reading: 48.00% Gap Math: 50.00% Gap (High Schools Only): 2 X N/A Post-secondary readiness 3 X N/A as demonstrated by N/A $\begin{array}{c} \text{as demonstrated by} \\ \text{PSAT/SAT scores for} \\ \hline \end{array}$ X N/A N/A the operation years listed: 5 Λ N/A Data from all PCSB general school performance profile composite reports/reviews e and X PCSB Program Development Review Report 09-10 2.2 strategies in place to address variant student needs 2.4 strategies in place to ensure meeting of IEP goals instructional strategies in place proficient resources in place adequate related services and accommodations in place proficient 3.2 collects and analyzes data proficient 3.4 accurate and timely identification/evaluation proficient 2.
+School has made demonstrable % of subgroup of SWDs achieving proficient or YR: X 2008: Not Applicable - no students above 2 nd grade improvements in the advanced on SAT-9 and 2 X 2009: Not Applicable - no students above 2 nd grade academic performance DCCAS exams for the X 2010: Not Applicable - no students above 2 nd grade of students with operation years listed: 4 X 2011: 8 SWD disabilities (SWDs) 5 X 2012: 13 SWD Reading: 31.00% P & A State Reading: 22.00% P & A Math: 31.00% P & A State Math: 25.00% P & A Achievement gap by percentage between YR: 1 2008: Not Applicable - no students above 2 nd grade SWDs and whole school 2 X 2009: Not Applicable - no students above 2 nd grade population on SAT-9 3 X 2010: Not Applicable - no students above 2 nd grade and DCCAS exams for 4 X 2011: 8 SWD the operation years listed: 5 X 2012: 13 SWD Reading: 48.00% Gap Math: 50.00% Gap (High Schools Only): 2 X N/A (High Schools Only): Post-secondary readiness 3 as demonstrated by X N/A PSAT/SAT scores for 4 X N/A the operation years listed: 5 X N/A Data from all PCSB generated school performance profile at composite reports/reviews X PCSB Program Development Review Report 09-10 2.2 strategies in place to address variant student needs 2.4 strategies in place to ensure meeting of IEP goals instructional strategies in place proficient resources in place adequate related services and accommodations in place proficient 3.2 collects and analyzes data proficient 3.4 accurate and timely identification/evaluation proficient 2.
 School has implemented key elements in its mission for SWDs as well as the whole school, and has implemented key elements of the charter application and agreement as they apply to SWDs Charter application and agreement, and any amendments X Charter agreement includes a statement that it will comply with all federal requirements regarding students with disabilities.